 - Starr eLearning courses can be completed on laptops, tablets, or mobile devices – allowing the content to be accessed whenever and wherever convenient.

-- Once you purchase this course, you will have access to it for 1-year (365 days) – courses can be renewed for another year at an additional fee if desired.
+- Once you purchase this course, you will have access to it for 1-year (365 days).

 - Resetting for Resilience completes the second of five courses required to achieve Certified Trauma & Resilience Practitioner Certification on Starr’s education track.
 Click here to learn more!